- An indoor positioning system, or IPS, is a tracking system for an indoor building. An IPS can track people or objects.

 - Tracking equipment.
 Cut the time it takes to find equipment on a large, complex job site.
 Track deliveries and see equipment and supplies as they move around the job site.

 - Quality assurance.
 Confirm the accuracy of measurements or conditions of a space.
 Discover issues as they arise.

 - Layout.
 Remove manual measurements and quickly understand the layout of an inner room – no tape measure required.

 - Locate workers.
 Locating workers in the field is not just a benefit for management – it also boosts safety and reduces liability for construction firms.

-- Visibility into workflow.
-Gain a visual map of what your project looks like at any moment, including progress or location of workers and equipment, and see the process in action.
+- Visibility into a workflow.
+Gain a visual map of what your project looks like at any moment, including the progress or location of workers and equipment, and see the process in action.